Perricone MD High Potency Classics: Face Firming Serum Review

 Review

-Results you may expect from using Perricone MD High Potency Classics: Face Firming Serum:
+Does Perricone MD High Potency Classics: Face Firming Serum Work?

-Slightly moisturizing: Perricone MD High Potency Classics: Face Firming Serum has a moisturizing rating of 0.7 out of 10.
+According to CreamScan analysis, Perricone MD High Potency Classics: Face Firming Serum is slightly moisturizing, with a moisturizing rating of 0.7 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 1.2 out of 10 and a low Occlusivity of 0.2 out of 10.